Norma J. Stumbo is currently retired after being at Illinois State University and the University of Illinois from 1984 to 2008.

 Her professional work experience includes physical medicine and rehabilitation, long-term care, at-risk youth, independent living, and a women’s prison.

-She has written and edited several books, including:
+She has written and edited several books, including the following:

 - Facilitation of Therapeutic Recreation Services: An Evidence-Based and Best Practice Approach to Processes and Techniques with Dr. Brad Wardlaw

-- Therapeutic Recreation Program Design: Principles and Procedures (3rd-5th editions) with Dr. Carol A. Peterson
+- Therapeutic Recreation Program Design: Principles and Procedures (3rd-5th eds.) with Carol A. Peterson

 - Client Outcomes in Therapeutic Recreation